sgraf812/push/README.md

 ```

 ### Computed properties
 This is the main reason to use *push*.
-It makes binding form fields a calk walk, because property changes are literally pushed into each dependant property, thereby using a reasonable caching policy:
+It makes binding form fields a cake walk, because property changes are literally pushed into each dependant property, thereby using a reasonable caching policy:
 ```
 p = push.property "foo"
 buzzer = push.computed -> p! .. "buzz" -- the reader computes new dependent value